StNiki/CGF/README.md

 !!
-Shell scripts inc.
+Run scripts inc.

 !!
 Still known issues with writing tabs.
 Working on it.

-To compute the fingerings for a music file in MusicXML the user can either run the GUI.sh or the CGF.sh script.
+To compute the fingerings for a music file in MusicXML the user can either run the runGUI.py or the runCGF.py script.

 Important Note: The code is compatible with python 3.5 !!
 The GUI class needs update to the latest rule set.

-How to use the shell scripts:
+How to use the run scripts:

-Running the CFG shell script will open a window requesting an input filename by the user, which will then run the program using the default configuration.
+Running the CFG script will open a window requesting an input filename by the user, which will then run the program using the default configuration.
 The output will be created as "New_[filename].xml".

 Alternatively, the CFG shell script can be run on a console with the following options: